 Like most things sleep-related, getting an early riser to stay down isn’t easy.
 But Moore is certain there are concrete steps parents can try to keep kids from crowing at dawn.
 That said, if a kid wakes up happy and well-rested at 5:30 a.m., and remains so throughout the day, parents might just have to adjust themselves.

 - Fix the Room: Moore’s tips are simple.
 “Have shade on the windows to block the light,” Moore says.
 “That said, you can’t avoid trucks coming by.
-We don’t like to encourage sound machines, but if you live on a busy street that’s certainly okay if blocks out the noise.”
+We don’t like to encourage sound machines, but if you live on a busy street that’s certainly OK if it blocks out the noise.”